-- Your EIN. - Amounts and dates of all wage, annuity, and pension payments. - Names, addresses, SSNs, and occupations of employees and recipients. - Any employee copies of Forms W-2 and W-2c returned to you as undeliverable.
+- Your EIN. - Amounts and dates of all wage, annuity, and pension payments. - Names, addresses, SSNs, and occupations of employees and recipients. - Any employee copies of Forms W-2 and W-2c returned to you as undeliverable. - Dates of employment for each employee. - Periods for which employees and recipients were paid while absent due to sickness or injury and the amount and weekly rate of payments you or third-party payers made to them.

-- Dates of employment for each employee. - · Periods for which employees and recipients were paid while absent due to sickness or injury and the amount and weekly rate of payments you or third-party payers made to them. - · Copies of employees' and recipients' income tax withholding certificates (Forms W-4, W-4(SP), W-4P, and W-4S). - · Dates and amounts of tax deposits you made and acknowledgment numbers for deposits made by EFTPS. - Copies of returns filed and confirmation numbers. - Records of fringe benefits and expense reimbursements provided to your employees, including substantiation. - Documentation to substantiate any credits claimed.
-For more information on substantiation requirements, go to IRS.gov/PLC and IRS.gov/ERC. - · Documentation to substantiate the amount of any employer or employee share of social security tax that you deferred and paid.
+- · Copies of employees' and recipients' income tax withholding certificates (Forms W-4, W-4(SP), W-4P, and W-4S). - · Dates and amounts of tax deposits you made and acknowledgment numbers for deposits made by EFTPS. - Copies of returns filed and confirmation numbers. - Records of fringe benefits and expense reimbursements provided to your employees, including substantiation. - Documentation to substantiate any credits claimed.
+Records related to gualified sick leave wages and gualified family leave wages for leave taken after March 31, 2021, and records related to gualified wages for the employee retention credit paid after June 30, 2021, should be kept for at least 6 years.
+For more information on substantiation requirements, go to IRS.gov/PLC and IRS.gov/ERC. - · Documentation to substantiate the amount of any employer or employee share of social security tax that you deferred and paid for 2020.